Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Background and Motivation

 The model simulates cultural dissemination on an $L \times L$ grid, where each cell represents an agent with a cultural vector.
 Each agent $i$ has a cultural vector $\mathbf{v}^i = (v_1^i, v_2^i, \ldots, v_f^i)$ with $f$ cultural dimensions (i.e., traits), where each trait $v_j^i$ can take $q$ possible discrete values from $\{0, 1, \ldots, q-1\}$.
 Agents start with random trait assignments.

 The cultural similarity between two agents $i$ and $j$ is defined as:

 where $s_{ij} \in [0,1]$ represents the fraction of matching traits between agents $i$ and $j$.

 At each time step, an active agent $k$ and a passive neighbour $r$ are selected randomly.
 They interact with probability $s_{kr}$, where $s_{kr}$ is their cultural similarity.
 If interacting, $k$ copies one of $r$'s differing traits at random.
 The system reaches equilibrium when all neighbouring pairs are either identical ($s_{kr} = 1$) or completely dissimilar ($s_{kr} = 0$).
-The pseudo-code of the Axelrod model is depicted in Algorithm \ref{algo:axelord_pseudocode}.